Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

 In webhook approval mode, the Discovery Agent must be configured with a webhook url, and any webhook headers and authentication secret that the webhook needs.
 Within the webhook, many things are possible.
 For example, the webhook could either generate an email to notify someone that a subscription is awaiting approval, or the webhook could do the subscription approval.
 Assuming that the webhook is correctly configured and coded, the subscription approval flow is as follows:

-1. A consumer in Amplify Central clicks on **Subscribe**.
+1. A consumer in Amplify clicks on **Subscribe**.
 2. The subscription status moves to **Waiting for approval...**.
 3. The webhook is notified of the event.
-4. The subscription remains in this state until the webhook moves the subscription to **Approved**, or a user with appropriate permissions on Amplify Central locates the subscription and clicks **Approve**.
+4. The subscription remains in this state until the webhook moves the subscription to **Approved**, or a user with appropriate permissions on Amplify locates the subscription and clicks **Approve**.
 5. The subscription status moves to  **Subscribing**.
 6. The Discovery Agent receives the event and sets the status to **Active**, or **Subscribe failed** if there is a failure to subscribe.

-{{< alert title="AWS Gateway Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify Central shows the subscription state of **Unsubscribed**.
-This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify Central.{{< /alert >}}
+{{< alert title="AWS Gateway Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user unsubscribes an API until Amplify shows the subscription state of **Unsubscribed**.
+This is because of the time it takes to discover the change on API Manager and send events back and forth between API Manager and Amplify.{{< /alert >}}

 ## Subscription failures